suhininalex/IdeaClonePlugin/readme.md

-Plugin provides duplicated code inspections on-the-fly.
+This plugin provides advanced on-the-fly duplicated code inspections for IntelliJ IDEA (aka clone detection).

 #### Main features

+* Supports detection of
+  * exact clones
-- Searching exact source clones, clones with renamed tokens and gapped clones
+  * clones with renamed variables/types/etc.
+  * clones with gaps
-- Analyzing huge projects (millions lines of code)
+* Can analyze industry-size projects (with millions lines of code)
-- Providing clone inspections on-the-fly
+* Works on-the-fly, right as you type
-- Providing duplicated code comparison
+* Provides duplicated code comparison
-- Analyzing Java/Kotlin files
+* Supports both Java and Kotlin (with more languages on the way)

-> Plugin requires additional memory up to 500 Mb per 1 million LOC
+> NB!
+The plugin requires an additional JVM memory of up to 500 Mb per 1 million LOC